gxchain/NFT-list/README.md

 A list of GXChain NFT detail informations

-## Steps to update NFT informations
+## Steps to update NFT detail informations

 1. Fork this repo
 2. Modify in your repo